-There is no collective bargaining agreement specifically applicable to employees in the fashion sector.
-Some derogations to standard employment law exist on a case-by-case basis, depending on the category of employees (eg, senior managers) and the type of employing company (eg, retail establishments).
+There is no collective bargaining agreement which specifically applies to employees in the fashion sector.
+Nonetheless, depending on the category of employees (eg, senior managers) and the type of employing company (eg, retail establishments), specific rules, deriving from the standard employment law provisions, might become applicable.
+The application of derogatory rules, if any, needs to be assessed on a case-by-case basis.